manu-karenite/hidden-message-fixer/README.md

 ## Hand in

 Drop this folder into your Markbot application.
 Make sure to fix all the errors.
 And submit online.

+---

+## Result
+Corrected the HTML , CSS & Javascript File to achieve the desired output